The Players' Tribune: Sponsors and partnerships

 Former CEO Jeff Levick described The Players’ Tribune revenue model as largely based around selling branded content.
 Several sponsors have signed a deal with The Players' Tribune.
 Porsche debuted as their first sponsor, as well as Powerade, Dove, Toyota, Red Bull, and Built with Chocolate Milk.
-The site has also collaborated with the Amazon Prime Video television series Jack Ryan.
+The site partnered with American Family Insurance in 2016 and collaborated with the Amazon Prime Video television series Jack Ryan.

-Netflix series, "Untold"
+Netflix series, Untold

-The Players' Tribune co-produced “Untold,” a five-part Netflix docuseries that premiered with its first episode about the "Malice at the Palace" on August 10, 2021.
-"Untold: The Girlfriend Who Didn’t Exist" chronicled the catfishing story involving Manti Te'o.
+The Players' Tribune co-produced Untold, a five-part Netflix docuseries that premiered with its first episode about the "Malice at the Palace" on August 10, 2021.
+Untold: The Girlfriend Who Didn't Exist chronicled the catfishing story involving Manti Te'o, Untold: Caitlyn Jenner focuses on the life and career of Caitlyn Jenner.
 Other episodes include the story of tennis player Mardy Fish's mental health struggles and an account of disgraced former NBA referee Tim Donaghy.
 Chapman Way and Maclain Way are credited as directors and co-executive producers of the series.

 Reception and criticism

 Athletes' contributions have won praise from the sports media.
 The Players' Tribune has been criticized for using the practice of ghostwriting in some of its articles.
 "Like nearly every post on the site, the Ortiz essay was not written directly by its bylined athlete but instead crafted from a recorded interview with a Tribune staff producer," wrote Richard Sandomir, in an article for the New York Times.
-Richard Deitsch, a journalist who focuses on the intersection of sports and media for Sports Illustrated, described The Players’ Tribune as a “hybrid of journalism, storytelling and PR, but a really high-end combination of those three elements.”
+Richard Deitsch, a journalist who focuses on the intersection of sports and media for Sports Illustrated, described The Players’ Tribune as a "hybrid of journalism, storytelling and PR, but a really high-end combination of those three elements."

 Critics have brought up questions regarding the role of traditional reporters and beat writers in sports today.
 Jeter responded saying "We're not trying to take away from sportswriters.
 Sportswriters are what makes sports successful."
 He added, "We're not covering day-to-day sports scores.
 We don't have sports highlights.
 This is completely different ...
 I think we can co-exist."

 Some media outlets question the ability of The Players' Tribune to stand out in the news cycle, especially against Twitter and other social media platforms Athletes and staff have countered with defenses of the platform's purpose, with one employee noting, "This is longform social, to tell stories with content in a natural way."
 Responding to the notion that the site might be used to polish athlete reputations, Executive Editor Sean Conboy said, “Our most successful stories are the ones that have nothing to do with just trying to burnish the reputation of an athlete.
 They have something to do with them really revealing themselves and saying things they've maybe never said before.”

-Journalist Keith Olbermann criticized the site's inclusion of eSports players, saying that they "have jumped the shark by publishing pieces by snotty random kids playing children's games" in response to an article by Doublelift, a League of Legends player.